EFWob/RetroRadio/README.md

 First, stop the volume input using the command _in.vol=stop_

 Then, create a tune-event: _ram.$:tune=preset=?_ and use this for the input: _in.vol=event=$:tune_ Next, simplify the mapping to: _in.vol=map=(0..4095=0..2)_ to just tune between presets 0 and 2.
-Set _delta= Then, set delta to 1 and re-start the cyclic polling of the (and the debug show) input with the new mapping and event: _in.vol=start, show=1_
+Then, set delta to 1 and re-start the cyclic polling of the (and the debug show) input with the new mapping and event: _in.vol=start, delta=1, show=1_
 Verify the settings with _in.vol=info_, output on Serial should be this:

 ```